AMMarei/python-scripts/README.md

 **cows_bulls:**
 A simple number guessing game.
 User is prompted to input a number made up of 4 digits.
 For every digit the user guesses correctly and also at the correct index, they get a cow.
 For every correct digit at an incorrect index, they get a bull.
 The program prints the number of guesses needed at the end.

+**birthday_database:**
+A script that creates a database of birthdays using JSON.
+User is prompted to input a name and a birthday, the script then updates the entry in the JSON file and displays all entries available in the file to the user.
+The script takes care of creating a new JSON file for the very first run.